A YEAR TO SHARE MORE

 Following lengthy discussion we were awarded another contract.
 This one gave us exclusive rights to collect any surplus items from M&S Simply Food, Royal Hospital, Derby resulting on the first collection being made on 22nd January.

-Due to the wide range of foods donated we were, again, able to expand our Food Bank Service, allowing us to focus more on the elderly and disabled in Derby by providing ready meals, sandwiches, prepared salads and pasta dishes.
+Due to the wide range of foods donated we were, again, able to expand our Food Bank Service, allowing us to focus more on the elderly and disabled in Derby by providing ready meals, sandwiches, prepared salads, fresh fruit and pasta dishes.

-Lunch Clubs re-started at Osmaston Park Community Centre and Bramblebrook Lunch Club re-started a few weeks later.
+Lunch Clubs re-started at Osmaston Park Community Centre offering a 3 course meal every other Friday.

 Mother’s Day Lunch